hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 >**Note:** When sorted by Title, the blogs are listed in Alphabetic order.
 You can click **^** on the right side of Title to list them in reverse order.

->**Note:** When sorted by date, the blogs are listed in chronological order from the oldest to the most recent.
-You can click **^** on the right side of Publish date to list then in reverse order.
+>**Note:** When sorted by Date, the blogs are listed in chronological order from the oldest to the most recent.
+You can click **^** on the right side of Publish Date to list them in reverse order.

 2. Select the blog you want to edit.
 This opens the editor.

-3. Edit the blog.
-And **Save** it when you have terminated your modification.
+3. Edit the blog. **Save** it when you have finished making your edits.

-4. When Saved, click on **Writing in Blog collection, CHANGES SAVED** to exit the CMS editor and return to the **Contents** section
+4. When Saved, click on **Writing in Blog collection, CHANGES SAVED** to exit the CMS editor and return to the **Contents** section.

 5. From the top menu bar, make sure **Workflow** is selected.
 Your blog is now visible in the **Drafts** column of the **Editorial Workflow**.

-6. Review/edit until ready.
-When you are satisfied with the edition of the blog post, move it to the **In Review** column (drag & drop the blog from the **Workflow** area) or use the **Set Status** button at the top right of the screen while you are in the editor.
+6. Review/edit until you are satisified with your copy.
+When ready, move it to the **In Review** column (drag & drop the blog from the **Workflow** area) or use the **Set Status** button at the top right of the screen in the editor menu.

 7. From the Editorial Workflow section, select your article, now **In Review** column.
 You will see its status **Check for Preview** in the editor at the top right.

-8. After a few minutes, notice the **Check for Preview** at the top right which turned into **View Preview**.
-Click **View Preview** to open a preview of the web site and validate your changes.
+8. In the editor, after about four (4) minutes, you'll notice the **Check for Preview** at the top right of the screen in the editor menu has turned into **View Preview**.
+Click **View Preview** to open a preview of your post in a new browser tab and validate your changes.
 If needed, click **Check for Preview** to refresh the status.
-Clicking **View Preview** will open your blog post in a new browser tab for your review.

-9. As soon as the blog was placed **In Review,** a Pull Request (PR) is automatically opened on the HPE DEV team's GitHub repository, with the changes you are proposing.
+9. As soon as the blog was placed **In Review,** a Pull Request (PR) is automatically opened on the HPE DEV team's GitHub repository, with the content you are proposing.

-10. Once you are satisfied with your blog entry, notify the HPE DEV team [mailto://hpedev\@hpe.com](mailto://hpedev@hpe.com) about your post submission for review with a brief description of the changes you made.
+10. Once you have initiated the Pull Request by moving the post into the **In Review** column, and you are satisfied with your changes, it is also a good idea to follow up with the [HPE DEV Team](mailto:hpedev@hpe.com?subject=Edition%20of%20blog%20contribution%20for%20HPE%20DEV) indicating that your submission is ready for review.
+Please provide a brief description of the changes you made.
 HPE DEV team will then proceed with an editorial review and will get in touch with you shortly.

 >**Note:** *Moving the blog post back to the **Drafts** column of the CMS will withdraw the PR.
 You can also continue to make changes to your blog while the blog is **In Review**.
 This will be automatically synchronized in the PR (as additional Commits).*

 >**Note:** *Once the team has agreed to accept your contribution, the PR will be merged, the blog post will be published with your recent changes to the HPE DEV portal and the blog entry will disappear from your Editorial Workflow.*

+11. Leave the editor using the **Changes Saved** option.

 ## Editing a platform page

-1. From the CMS, select **Platforms** and locate the platform to edit (HPE Ezmeral Data Fabric in our example).
+1. In the CMS, from the **Contents** tab, select **Platforms** in the Collections tab and locate the platform to edit (HPE Ezmeral Data Fabric in our example).

 > ![Graphical user interface, application Description automatically